donatomartin/nvim/README.md

 2. Enjoy!

-Disclaimer: Some dependencies like grep, or unzip might be needed.
-They will be prompted as errors to the user if not installed tho.
+Disclaimer: Some dependencies be needed.
+They will be prompted as errors to the user if not installed.

+Dependencies known:

+- unzip - used to unzip nvim-java language server providers
+- npm - used to run pyright lsp
+- go - used for gopls lsp